AhmadBaraWirayudha/Elderly-Assistant/README.md

 | `howto.txt` | Device guides for TV, phone, Wi-Fi, etc. |
 | `faqs.txt` | Common questions and answers in plain language |

-You can add new `.txt` files too — they are picked up automatically.
+You can add new `.txt` files too, they are picked up automatically.

 ### Step 6 - Run the app